Glossary

 Learn more

 Predictive modeling is a technique rooted in machine learning (ML) and statistics that uses historical and current data to forecast future outcomes or trends.
-By analyzing patterns and relationships within datasets, predictive modeling builds models capable of generating predictions about unknown future events.
-This capability is vital for informed decision-making, strategic planning, and optimizing processes across numerous industries.
+By analyzing patterns and relationships within datasets, predictive modeling builds computational models capable of generating predictions about unknown future events.
+This capability is vital for informed decision-making, strategic planning, and optimizing processes across numerous industries, moving beyond simply describing the past to anticipating the future.

 How Predictive Modeling Works

 The core idea behind predictive modeling is to create a mathematical or computational representation (a model) of a real-world process to make forecasts.
-This involves several key steps:
+While the specifics vary greatly depending on the problem and data, the process generally involves several key steps:

 Real-World Applications

-Predictive modeling provides valuable foresight, enabling proactive strategies and resource optimization.
-Examples include:
+Predictive modeling provides valuable foresight, enabling proactive strategies and resource optimization across diverse fields.
+Here are two concrete examples:

 Read all